ajdev-1/aj-os/README.md

 ## How can you use this project?

 For more information on which tools I used to create the app and how to run it within your local environment, check out the [./src](./src/README.md) folder.
-Feel free to download the project and use it as a starting point for your very own portfolio operating system. 😊
+Feel free to download the project and use it as a starting point for your very own portfolio operating system.
+If you are using this project as a starting point - feel free to get in touch with me and tell me what you've built.
+I'm highly interested in what you can built on top of this. 😊

 ## Components